Hi all you cat buddies, Skye Blake here, with more great info I’ve found about feline litter box problems. Location is

 - No litter scattered on floor

-No ugly box in your beautifully decorated living room
+- No ugly box in your living room

 - Easy access to box for quick scooping/cleaning

-To monitor your cat’s litter box use and habits to catch early signs of disease (saving both life and money)
+- To monitor your cat’s box routine and habits to catch early signs of disease

 If you’re having a problem with at least one kitty peeing outside his box, it’s recommended you temporarily place boxes everywhere you find the most evidence of peeing after you clean it.